About Albion

 Jail & Inmate Records

-The Calhoun County Correctional Facility in Battle Creek serves as the primary detention center for Calhoun County.
+The Calhoun County Correctional Facility in Battle Creek is the primary detention center for Calhoun County.
 When someone is booked, the process includes fingerprinting, photographing, and recording personal information.
 Families and attorneys can check on individuals held at the facility through Calhoun County's online inmate lookup portal.
 Visitation requires advance scheduling, with designated hours varying by inmate classification.

 Arrest Records